 PPC competition may sometimes seem intimidating, taking into account the fact that you cannot keep abreast of your PPC rivals’ progress in Google AdWords, you can only use your common sense to interpret some elements in their campaigns.

-If you want to stay up-to-date with how your competitors’ ads perform and which of your rivals take up ad space at the top of SERPs for your target keywords, Position Tracking can be a great help.
+If you want to stay up-to-date with how your competitors’ ads perform and which of your rivals take up ad space at the top of SERPs for your target keywords, Position Tracking can be a great help and a useful part of pay per click campaign management.

 Once you set up your campaign in the tool, make sure to choose AdWords as the keyword “type”, not Organic, to track your competitor’s ranking for target keywords in the Google paid results.